joshfinley/joshfinley.github.io/content/posts/2020-12-02-internals-of-polymphorphic-engines.md

 According to {{< citation id="blackbaron1998" />}} the algorithm is as follows:

 1. Select a random set of registers
-2. Choose a compressed pre-coded decryptor
+2. Choose a compressed pre-written decryptor
-3. Enter a loop where junk code is added to the real decryptor (potentially unnecessary {{< citation id="vts01" url="https://vx-underground.org/archive/VxHeaven/lib/vts01.html" content="The Slammer. (n.d.).
+3. Enter a loop where junk code is added to the real decryptor (which has been argued as unnecessary at worst and unhelpful at best, unless done intelligently {{< citation id="vts01" url="https://vx-underground.org/archive/VxHeaven/lib/vts01.html" content="The Slammer. (n.d.).
 Polymorphic Engines.
-VX Underground (Archived version)." />}})
+VX Underground" />}}, {{< citation id="smarttrash" url="https://web.archive.org/web/20130819080018/http://vxheaven.org/lib/vpo01.html" content="Pr0mix.
+2011.
+Smart trash: building of logic.
+VxHeaven." />}})

 Compared to this sort of hacker definition, academic formalizations of polymorphic engines also exist {{< citation id="jacob2008" content="Jacob, Fillion, and Debar.
-Functional polymorphic engines: formalisation, implementation and use cases.
-Journal of Computer Virology and Hacking Techniques" />}}.
+(2008).
+Functional polymorphic engines: Formalisation, implementation and use cases.
+Journal of Computer Virology and Hacking Techniques." />}}.
 These formalizations attempt to understand polymorphic malware in a scientific context.

-Commercial defitions for polymorphic viruses in general have also been submitted over the years, like this Example from *Symantec*:
+Commercial definitions for polymorphic viruses in general have also been submitted over the years, like this Example from *Symantec*:

 {{< blockquote source="Symantec.
 Understanding and Managing Polymorphic Viruses.
-VxHeven archived version." >}}
+VxHeaven archived version." >}}
 In retaliation, virus authors developed the polymorphic virus.
 Like an encrypted virus, a polymorphic virus includes a scrambled virus body and a decryption routine that first gains control of the computer, then decrypts the virus body.

 However, a polymorphic virus adds to these two components a third — a mutation engine that generates randomized decryption routines that change each time a virus infects a new program.